vuminhtuanhvtc/double-take/README.md

     #   - front-door
     #   - garage

+  handgesture:
+    url:
+    # number of seconds before the request times out and is aborted
+    timeout: 15
+    # require opencv to find a face before processing with detector
+    opencv_face_required: false
+    # only process images from specific cameras, if omitted then all cameras wi>
+    # cameras:
+    #   - front-door
+    #   - garage

   facebox:
     url:
     # number of seconds before the request times out and is aborted